Koh Tao Diving Tours

 Description

 Chumphon Pinnacle is widely regarded as one of the best dive sites around Koh Tao.
-Located to the northwest of the island, this offshore granite pinnacle rises dramatically from the seabed to around 14 metres below the surface.
+Located around 10km northwest of Koh Tao, this offshore granite pinnacle rises dramatically from the seabed to around 14 metres below the surface.

 The pinnacle itself is massive and surrounded by several smaller rock formations, creating swim-throughs, ledges and overhangs that make for an exciting exploration dive.
 The upper sections of the pinnacle are covered in colourful sea anemones and soft corals, creating one of the most vibrant reef ecosystems in the area.